open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/how-to-guides/user-guide-data-users/glossary.md

 alt="Glossary Term and Tag gets Added to the Data Asset" caption="Glossary Term and Tag gets Added to the Data Asset" /%}

+{%inlineCallout
+  color="violet-70"
+  bold="How to Create a Custom Property for a Data Asset" icon="MdArrowForward" href="/how-to-guides/guide-for-data-users/custom"%}
+  Learn how to create custom attributes for data assets
+{%/inlineCallout%}